Compact Model Training by Low-Rank Projection with Energy Transfer: Related works

 Soft Filter Pruning (SFP) \cite{DBLP:conf/ijcai/HeKDFY18} train pruned networks from scratch by alternatively pruning with $\ell_2$ norm and reconstructing the pruned filters from training.
 This soft manner can maintain the model capacity and avoid fine-tuning.
+Edropout\cite{edropout} designs an energy-based model to stochastically evolve the population to find the best pruning state with lower energy loss.
+To further reduce redundancy, we propose an Ising energy model within an optimization framework for pruning convolutional kernels and hidden units.
 Learning filter pruning criteria (LFPC) \cite{DBLP:conf/cvpr/HeDLZZ020} develops a differentiable sampler to select pruning different criteria in pre-determined candidates for different layers.
 Instead of pre-determining the pruning criterion, Lin et al. \cite{DBLP:conf/cvpr/LinJYZCYHD19} introduce a soft mask with sparsity regularization and generative adversarial learning (GAL) to select the pruned parts.
 Deep compression with reinforcement learning (DECORE) \cite{DBLP:conf/cvpr/AlwaniWM22} automates the network compression process by assigning an agent to each channel along with a light policy gradient method to learn which neurons or channels to be kept or removed.
-Fire together wire together (FTWT) \cite{DBLP:conf/cvpr/ElkerdawyE0R22} dynamically prune the network with a self-supervised binary classification module to predict a mask to process k filters in a layer based on the activation of its previous layer, which results in sample-wise adaptive pruned network structure.
+Fire together wire together (FTWT) \cite{DBLP:conf/cvpr/ElkerdawyE0R22} dynamically prune the network with a self-supervised binary classification module to predict a mask to process k filters in a layer based on the activation of its previous layer, which results in sample-wise adaptive pruned network structure. {Evolutionary algorithm-based method for shallowing deep neural networks at block levels (ESNB) \cite{DBLP:journals/tnn/ZhouYY22} automatically discover shallower network architectures by pruning less informative blocks through evolutionary search and employ knowledge distillation to recover the performance.} FilterSketch \cite{DBLP:journals/tnn/LinCLYTLTJ22} encodes the second-order information of pre-trained weights and enables the representation capacity of pruned networks to be recovered with a simple fine-tuning procedure.
+EPruner \cite{DBLP:journals/tnn/LinJLWWHY22} introduce a graph message-passing algorithm Affinity Propagation \cite{frey2007clustering} to CNNs to figure out an adaptive number of the most important filters.
+Rather than utilizing some indirect criteria to guide connection or channel pruning, Chen et al.\cite{dcph} design criteria directly related to the final accuracy of a network called conditional accuracy changes to evaluate the importance of each channel.
+Instead of using the same pruning rate across all layers, Particle Swarm Optimization(PSO)\cite{pso} proposes a network redundancy elimination approach that employs particle swarm optimization to learn pruning rates in a layerwise manner.
+Ganesh et al.\cite{snacs} combine a probabilistic pruning framework with constraints on the underlying weight matrices and propose a fast hash-based estimator of adaptive conditional mutual information.
 These methods benefit from the recently developed learning techniques, but at the same time increase the complexity of the training process.